AndreaIdini/StarPilgrims/README.md

 Expansions cost Matter + Credits, Consume or produce Energy and Matter, maybe Credits.

-Credits are earned through services (such as hosting people or experiments), especially early game
+Credits are earned through services (such as hosting people or computing), especially early game

-Services consume matter and energy.
+Modules consume matter and energy.

-Missions and Events help or hinder.

-Evaluate logarithmic curve for credits earning in factory in function of the number of humans, maybe difficult to balance

 ### Costs: